 Undergraduate Journal of Service Learning and Community-Based Research – Penn State Berks

 The Undergraduate Journal of Service Learning and Community-Based Research adds to the increasing number of scholarly journals that invite undergraduates to pursue their own intellectual projects.
-We seek undergraduate contributions to the burgeoning academic conversation on service learning and community-based research.
+We seek undergraduate contributions to the burgeoning academic conversation on service-learning and community-based research.
 The Undergraduate Journal of Service Learning and Community-Based Research is open to undergraduate students in the U.S. and across the globe in all subject areas.
 All submissions will undergo a rigorous review process.

 Vanderbilt Historical Review – Vanderbilt University

 The Vanderbilt Historical Review (VHR) is the first and only journal of history at Vanderbilt.
 The publication seeks to show the importance of studying the past through its semiannual publication of historical research.
 Topics may cover a wide range of disciplines, including economics, politics, anthropology, and more.
 The editorial board leads a blind review process in which historically accurate, interesting, and creative articles are critiqued.
 Undergraduate students at any university are encouraged to submit their work.
-The journal provides a forum of academic debate over relevant historical questions.
+The journal provides a forum for academic debate over relevant historical questions.

 Vanderbilt Undergraduate Research Journal – Vanderbilt UniversityThe Vanderbilt Undergraduate Research Journal (VURJ) is a joint venture between faculty and students that is sponsored by the Office of the Provost.
 It is the University’s premier venue for multidisciplinary student research.